 J. Irwin Miller noted that “The calling of the humanities is to make us truly human in the best sense of the word”.

 History and Geography provide children with an awareness and appreciation of the world in which we live.
-We teach History and Geography across all key stages, giving a balanced and thorough appreciate of these key humanities.
+We teach History and Geography across all key stages, giving a balanced and thorough appreciation of these key subjects.

 We are fortunate to be in a Victorian seaside resort, where the geography and history of the town provides an opportunity to gain hands on experience of days gone by.